AleksaMCode/AMx64/README.md

     - [Github projects](#github-projects)
   - [To-Do List](#to-do-list)

-## Introduction
-<p align="justify"><b>AMx64</b> is a simplified 64-bit processor simulator implemented in C#.
-It comes with a build-in, assembly language loosely based around <a href="https://www.nasm.us">NASM</a>.
-The processor acts as 64-bit machine code interpreter with its own instruction set that includes integer computations.</p>

 ## Usage
-<p align="justify">To start the interpreter all you need to do is run the following command: </p>
+<p align="justify">To start the interpreter, all you need to do is run the following command: </p>

 ```powershell
 .\AMx64.exe program.asm